zsparal/api-documentation/source/reference/v1/payments-api/get-payment.rst

             - Only available if requested during payment creation - The QR code that can be scanned by the mobile Bancontact application.
 This enables the desktop to mobile feature.

+          * - ``consumerName``

+              .. type:: string

+            - Only available if the payment is completed – The consumer's name.

+          * - ``consumerAccount``

+              .. type:: string

+            - Only available if the payment is completed – The consumer's bank account.
+This may be an IBAN, or it may be a domestic account number.

+          * - ``consumerBic``

+              .. type:: string

+            - Only available if the payment is completed – The consumer's bank's BIC / SWIFT code.

 Bank transfer
 """""""""""""
 .. list-table::